You don’t have to be Vegan to enjoy a delicious meatless dish!

 - Tomato paste – 2 tablespoons

-– Corn – 2 cups, fresh is best
+- Corn – 2 cups, fresh or frozen, thawed and drained

 - Fresh Herbs – a handful, Parsley and Oregano